JuliaStats/GLM.jl/docs/src/index.md

   9.33333  1.40962  17.257
 ```

-The columns of the matrix are prediction, 95% lower and upper confidence bounds
+The columns of the matrix are prediction, 95% lower and upper confidence bounds-->
 .

 ### Probit Regression: